The Memory of the Almond Tree, Marine Alata

 At Éditions Le Soir Venu

-In bookstores on February 19, 2026
+In bookstores on March 5, 2026

 More info

-To Talk About My Son, Philippe Besson
+Talking About My Son, Philippe Besson

 Voir cette publication sur Instagram

-From Editions Pocket
+From Pocket Editions

-Available in bookstores since January 2, 2026
+In bookstores since January 2, 2026

 More info

-Emma Fauvel is called to Annemasse, her childhood city, to lead the investigation into the disappearance of Adèle.
-But when you return to confront a past you've tried to forget, you must be ready to face your old demons.
-As she reconnects with old acquaintances and attempts to shed light on justice, Emma will uncover deep shadows that will show her that everyone can surprise us.
-A debut novel full of twists and turns!
+Emma Fauvel is called to Annemasse, her childhood town, to lead the investigation into Adèle's disappearance.
+But when you return to confront a past you tried to forget, you must be ready to face your old demons.
+As she reconnects with former acquaintances and tries to shed light on justice, Emma will uncover deep shadows that will prove to her that everyone can surprise us.
+A debut novel filled with twists and turns, that...It immerses us in every nook and cranny of an investigation, and we just can't let go because we want to know the outcome!

 In bookstores since January 16, 2026